top of page

 If symptoms develop, stay at home until you are well enough to participate in your usual activities and check to see if testing is recommended.
 Most people do not need testing and can self-manage even if they are known to close contacts.

 When a person tests positive for COVID-19, they become a “case”.
 The people they have spent time with during their infectious period may be considered “close contacts”.
-At this stage in the pandemic, close contacts are not required to self-isolate or take any special measures.
+Close contacts are not required to self-isolate or take any special measures.
 Therefore, contact tracing is of limited value except for high-priority settings.

 Self-isolation and quarantine (any COVID-19-like symptoms)